YvveLaaksonen/Personal_development/README.md

 # Personal_development

 Hi and welcome to my Github page!
-If you want to know more about me and my work history, please visit my LinkedIn profile at https://www.linkedin.com/in/yvonnelaaksonen/.
 This is where you will find information on all courses, webinars etc I have been attending since 2019.
 Note that timeline is in descending order.
 WIP, the list will be completed later.
+If you want to know more about me and my work history, please visit my LinkedIn profile at https://www.linkedin.com/in/yvonnelaaksonen/.

 <H2>Business oriented courses</H2>
 December 2020-(ongoing) SQL - MySQL for Data Analytics and Business Intelligence
-<ul><li>Hosted by 365 Careers<ul></ul>
+<ul><li>Hosted by 365 Careers</li></ul>
 July 2020 Lean Six Sigma Yellow Belt
-<ul><li>Hosted by LeanValmennus.fi<ul></ul>
+<ul><li>Hosted by LeanValmennus.fi</li></ul>

 <H2>Mimmit koodaa workshops and similar</H2>
 December 2020 Hakkeroinnin peruskurssi